+The difference between website and web application is obvious.
 A website is a visit card of your product.
 It can be used to gain new clients, get more leads, build a strong brand identity, increase sales, etc.

 Websites are cheap and simple, making it a good option for founders who need to validate their business idea before investing in a website application.

 Our team used a website to validate the business idea of Plai – an OKR management platform for millennials.
 At first, it was just a simple HTML-website with an email subscription form.
 This way, we gathered feedback from potential users and figured out that the idea of a platform for OKR alignment is viable.
 After that, we started to develop the web application itself.

 When to choose a web app over the website?